+TYPE OF REPORT
-Executive When Council is undertaking its substantive role of direction applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal

-Legislative Includes adopting Local Laws, Town Planning Schemes and
+Advocacy When Council is advocating on behalf of the community to another level of government/body/agency Executive When Council is undertaking its substantive role of direction setting and oversight (eg accepting tenders, adopting plans and budgets Information For Council to note 1 Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.

-Policies.
 When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
-Examples include town planning
+Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal